 Large Design Files

 CAD (Computer-Aided Design) files created in such applications as AutoDesk AutoCAD can grow to several gigabytes in size.
 Network topology, including servers, wiring, WIFI, and switches, must work at optimum speed so that users can open such files on the LAN.
-Evaluating data from managed switches is central to troubleshooting LAN-based network issues and must be part of a regimen in engineering IT Service and Support.
+Evaluating data from managed switches is central to troubleshooting LAN-based network issues and must be part of a regimen in engineering IT Services.

 High Volume of Files and Large Databases

 The number of files and the size of databases is also a significant consideration in engineering IT services.
 Engineering companies can accumulate terabytes of data in primary and archived repositories, which must be backed up and occasionally migrated by an experienced engineering IT support team.
 Backup systems must consider storing a long history of archives since projects sometimes require review months or years after completion.

 Government and Industry Regulations

 IT departments and service providers must bear in mind the engineering projects are for public human consumption, and therefore regulations govern their safety and validity.
 An engineering firm’s IT environment must adhere to such an assumption.
 In some cases, engineering contracts serve government entities and, therefore, must adhere to strict guidelines such as ITAR configured by an experienced engineering IT support team.

 Remote Access to Files and Applications